-Like lot of other trips, Madurai Rameshwaram & Kanyakumari circuit had been on my mind for a long time, and since the whole trip was not working out I went for a short trip to Madurai and Rameshwaram.
+Like a lot of other trips, Madurai Rameshwaram & Kanyakumari circuit had been on my mind for a long time, and since the whole trip was not working out I went for a short trip to Madurai and Rameshwaram.
 Due to last minute planning had to go by road, which I would not recommend to anyone as NH-7 is in a horrible state as of now.
-Road from Madurai to Rameshwaram is single lane but very good and does not have too much traffic like NH-7.
+The road from Madurai to Rameshwaram is single lane but very good and does not have too much traffic like NH-7.
 When traveling places there are layers that unravel when you visit a place and I’ll try and describe the layers that I could see.

 We stayed at a fairly new concept ‘Hostel’ called ‘Elements’.
 Which offered dormitories and double room at very competitive prices.
 This is the perfect place for a traveler like me.
 Offers the basic minimum stuff, is absolutely neat and clean, has friendly staff and is reasonably priced.
 This place does not turn up in any of the search engines.
-They are trying to promote it through word of mouth publicity or by references by people who have used the facility.
+They are trying to promote it through word of mouth publicity or by references to people who have used the facility.
 The format is very simple, there is a house with 6-7 bedrooms on 2 floors.
 Master bedroom on each floor is used as a Double room and is charged accordingly.
 The rest of rooms are dormitories with 6 beds, the one with attached bath is slightly costly and is reserved for women only.

 The rooftop has been designed to seat 10-12 people, a nice place to sit and chat with the fellow travelers and share information and views.
 Breakfast comes with the plan, but as of now they only offer Bread and Jam.
 I think that is good enough if you are paying only Rs 300/- per night.
 I would recommend this place to anyone visiting any of the cities where it exists.
 Though I am assuming that other cities would be as good.
-In fact, we liked it so much that we cancelled our hotel in Rameshwaram and came back to Madurai to stay here.
+In fact, we liked it so much that we canceled our hotel in Rameshwaram and came back to Madurai to stay here.
 Elements hostel is as of now available in Chennai and Madurai.
 And they are soon coming up in Bangalore and Mumbai.

 Madurai Rameshwaram – Travelogue